-Paddle Board is a more broadly used term, and could also refer to a longboard used for prone paddling across flat water.
-This is commonly called prone paddle boarding.
+Paddle Board is a more broadly used term, and could also refer to a longboard used for prone paddling across flat water, which is also commonly called prone paddle boarding.
 In this paddling discipline, you kneel or lie on your stomach and paddle with just your arms.
-It's not the most comfortable position, so it's a sport with limited participation, and is often used by surfers as fitness training.
+It's not the most comfortable position, so it's a sport with limited participation and is often used by surfers as fitness training.
 This review considers stand up paddle boards and does not include boards specifically designed for prone paddling.

 Do You Want a Rigid or Inflatable SUP?

 There are two distinct classes of SUPs, including more traditional rigid fiberglass boards and the more recently introduced inflatable models.
 Inflatable boards are typically constructed from 1-2 layers of PVC (polyvinyl chloride) connected by internal nylon stitches.
 Some of today's most advanced models include sheets of carbon fiber encased within the PVC layers along the top or bottom or side rails of the board for extra rigidity.
 The body material is flexible enough for the board to collapse and be rolled up when deflated, yet durable enough to sustain the high pressure necessary to provide a firm riding platform when fully inflated.

 Traditional rigid boards typically consist of an EPS (expanded polystyrene) foam core surrounded by fiberglass and epoxy.
 Some inexpensive models are made of plastic, but these products typically suffer when it comes to performance.
 Some higher-performance models are constructed with carbon fiber and typically have premium price tags to go along with their premium construction and performance.